East West Rail: NAO investigation

+2025 progress

+In 2025, the Labour government committed to invest an additional £2.5 billion into East West Rail.
+The construction of Cambridge South railway station is nearing completion as of June 2025 and is expected to open to the public in the spring of 2026.
+However, it has been delayed again and is now not expected to open until at least June 2026.

+Ground investigations by Concept civil engineering along the Bedford to Cambridge route began in February 2025 and are expected to be completed by July.

 Eastern section

 The track in this section is all in place and operational: from Cambridge to Norwich, Felixstowe and Ipswich.
 The plan would see more services on the existing Felixstowe Branch Line, Ipswich to Ely Line, and parts of the East Suffolk Line and Great Eastern Main Line.
 Hourly services in both directions between Cambridge and Ipswich were started in 2004.
 There are also hourly passenger services between Cambridge and Norwich operated by Greater Anglia, although these run on the Breckland line (via Ely and Thetford) instead of the Great Eastern Main Line.

 A section of Felixstowe Branch Line was doubled in 2009 to allow freight trains to pass each other at Derby Road in Ipswich and there were plans to double 5 mi of route from Nacton to Trimley together with other work as part of the Felixstowe and Nuneaton freight capacity scheme.
 The "Bacon Factory Curve" in Ipswich was completed in March 2014 to allow trains from Felixstowe to continue to the West Midlands without reversing at Ipswich.

 In January 2019, East West Rail Consortium released a document to press the case for the Eastern section to Norwich via Ely, and to Ipswich via Bury St Edmunds.